HekmatSuha/ACCOUNTING-APP/docs/account-provisioning.md

 ## Account provisioning and user management

-Tenant access is now controlled entirely by staff members or account owners.
-The open registration endpoint has been removed and replaced with an invitation workflow that honours subscription seat limits.
+Tenant access is primarily controlled by staff members or account owners through an invitation workflow that honours subscription seat limits.
+New workspaces can also be provisioned via a public registration endpoint when self-service sign-ups are desired.

+### Self-service registration

+Individuals can create a new workspace by submitting the required account and credential details to `POST /api/auth/register/`.
+The endpoint creates a tenant account, assigns the requester as the owner, and provisions a starter subscription plan so they can sign in immediately.

 ### Creating users as staff or account admins